 But here is the thing: it’s totally legit.

 With almost 300 million enrollments to date and over 40,000 instructors, Udemy is a popular online space to learn from everyday experts and continues to engage students year after year.
-Even though Udemy doesn’t thoroughly oversee or perform detailed quality checks on submitted courses, the in-house team does aim to guide instructors on how to create the best content possible.
+Even though Udemy doesn’t thoroughly oversee or perform detailed quality checks on submitted courses, the in-house team aims to guide instructors in creating the best content possible.

 And for teachers, payments are always made on time and in full.